 Market Research and American Business, 1935-1965 provides a unique insight into the American consumer boom of the mid-20th century through access to the complete market research reports of Ernest Dichter, the era’s foremost consumer analyst, market research pioneer and widely-recognised ‘father’ of Motivational Research.

-American Doctoral Dissertations, 1933-1955 is a database providing access to a comprehensive record of dissertations accepted by American universities during that time period, the print index Doctoral Dissertations Accepted by American Universities.
-Containing nearly 100,000 citations, American Doctoral Dissertations, 1933-1955, provides full page images of the original print index, and may be searched by author, title, subject and university.
+American Doctoral Dissertations, 1902-present is a database providing access to a comprehensive record of dissertations accepted by American universities during that time period, the print index Doctoral Dissertations Accepted by American Universities.
+Containing nearly 100,000 citations, American Doctoral Dissertations, 1902-present, provides full page images of the original print index, and may be searched by author, title, subject and university.

 Full-text of over 700 plays by 300+ American playwrights from 1714-1900, with numerous search options.
 Search by author, title, and words in text, cast list, stage directions, epigraphs, and dedications.
 A work in progress, when finished American Drama will feature the complete texts of more than 2,000 plays written by American dramatists.
 Based on "English and American Drama of the Nineteenth Century" and "Three Centuries of Drama."